Magnetic accretion flow explains the hysteresis q-diagram seen in outbursts of black hole low-mass X-ray binaries: Evolution of truncation radius

-\textbf{B) II--III.} When the mass accretion rate is high enough and the system moves to location II in Figure~\ref{fig:route}, i.e., the upper boundary of the ADAF/SSD region, a further tiny increase of mass accretion rate will make the truncation radius move inward along the boundary, as the truncation cannot occur in the SSD \& slim (red) region.
-Along II-III, again, we assume an arbitrary accretion rate $\dot{M}_2$ with a tiny increase to $\dot{M}_2 + \Delta \dot{M}$ (marked in Figure~\ref{fig:route}).
+\textbf{B) II--III.} When the mass accretion rate is high enough and the system moves to location II in Figure~\ref{fig:route}, i.e., the upper boundary of the ADAF/SSD region, a further tiny increase of mass accretion rate will make the truncation radius move inward along the track II-III.
+We demonstrate this as follows.
+We assume an arbitrary accretion rate $\dot{M}_2$ with a tiny increase to $\dot{M}_2 + \Delta \dot{M}$ (marked in Figure~\ref{fig:route}).
 Similar to the discussions above, we also plot the heating and cooling curves at two radii just inside and outside the truncation radius $R_2$ (shown in Figure~\ref{fig:perturbation_2to3}).
 At $R_2 - \Delta R$, the increase of cooling rate exceeds the increase of heating rate after perturbation.
 However, the only thermal equilibrium solution becomes the leftmost interception point, corresponding to the SSD solution.
 The ADAF to the left the truncation radius can no longer sustain a thermal equilibrium, and the extra radiative cooling over viscous heating causes the hot flow to condense into an SSD.
-Thus, the truncation radius moves inward.
+Thus, the truncation radius cannot move into the red zone.
+If the truncation radius evolves into the pink area, then similar to the case of I--II, a further increase of the accretion rate will push it upward and eventually reach the upper boundary.
+Based on the discussion above, the truncation radius can only evolve along the upper boundary of the ADAF/SSD region, shown as the track II--III in Figure \ref{fig:route}.

 \textbf{C) III---IV.} If the mass accretion rate starts to decrease, e.g., at location III in Figure~\ref{fig:route}, the same argument for the track I--II works here, and the truncation radius remains constant with decreasing accretion rate (along III--IV).